 I was heading up in a DHC Beaver, the Fender Telecaster of floatplanes, my pilot uncle’s favourite, and the stuff of Canadian lore.
 It’s an impressive piece of engineering that has earned its place in history due to its rugged durability and maneuverability – at least that’s what they said.
 Truth, I was a bit nervous, but with three pilots on board with over 60 years of experience between them, I can’t say I was worried.

 We arrived at Fort Langley Air’s hangar and the guys loaded the Beaver onto the beaching gear – an improbable looking half-truck with prongs like a forklift, used for delivering the boat to the dock.
 Twenty minutes later, all fuelled up, we slid onto the Fraser River, the water like glass.
-Chief pilot John Crawford maneuvered us into the current and the Beaver’s throaty roar pulled us along the river and then, seemingly without a ripple, into the sky.
+Pilot John Crawford maneuvered us into the current and the Beaver’s throaty roar pulled us along the river and then, seemingly without a ripple, into the sky.

 Float planes fly low and seemingly very slow.
 Every detail of the landscape below is visible.
 It’s a bit like taking off in a jet but continuing at that initial altitude where you can see people, cars, deer and abandoned boats on the Fraser.
 From the passenger seats, headsets on, you can also watch the pilot operate the controls and really appreciate the skill involved.
 My colleague Kristin and I began furiously shooting photos (and an obligatory selfie) as I’m sure every passenger must, clocking well over 100 great shots in the first hour (see our blog on Aerial Photography for some tips.)